andydardgallard/andydardgallard/README.md

 ### Hi there 👋, my name is Andy

-- 👩‍🎓 I'm studying at school 21
+- 👩‍🎓 I'm studying at ecole 42
-- 📫 How to reach me: dgallard@student.21-school.ru
+- 📫 How to reach me: andrei.dar@inbox.ru

 ### What do I study: